A loon pair and their two chicks on Long Lake this year.

 INVASIVE SPECIES [ZEBRA MUSSELS] | Rick Dahlstrom

-Zebra and quagga mussels in Long Lake?
+Zebra and quagga mussels are in Long Lake!

 Zebra Mussels